-Participants will be afforded the opportunities to design, make and use these crafts in a way that is relevant to their own personal creative direction.
+Participants will be afforded the opportunities to design, make and use crafts in a way that is relevant to their own personal creative direction.

 Opportunity to explore colour, texture, design, fabric manipulation, fabric decorating and stitching, in conjunction with the development of mood boards and sample boards to include hand rendered and digital pieces, will underpin the core content of this course.